-- 20.01(a) Employees are entitled to paid holidays in accordance with the Holiday Schedule for Salaried Employees as currently published on the Employer's hr.mcmaster.ca website.
-An employee must have approval in writing from their supervisor prior to working on any public or paid holiday. - (b) Despite any changes made to the Holiday Schedule for Salaried Employees noted in Article 20.01(a), holidays include any business days that fall on or between December 25th and January 1st.
+- 20.01(a) Employees are entitled to paid holidays in accordance with the Holiday Schedule for Salaried Employees as currently published on the Employer's hr.mcmaster.ca Human Resources website.
+An employee must have approval in writing from their supervisor prior to working on any public or paid holiday.
+Barring exceptional circumstances, and subject to the Employment Standards Act, 2000, an employee cannot be required to work on a public or paid holiday. - (b) Despite any changes made to the Holiday Schedule for Salaried Employees noted in Article 20.01(a), holidays include any business days that fall on or between December 25th and January 1st.
 Such days are without loss of pay and do not come out of the employee's annual vacation entitlement in Article 20.03. - (c) Any employee required to work on one of the holidays noted in 20.01(a) or 20.01(b) shall be provided with time off in lieu at the rate of time-and-a-half.